-- 1. Access in and out of the virus room should be minimized to prevent inadvertent contamination of personnel or cross contamination of cell lines.
-Containment laboratory must be kept locked at all times. - 2.
-All surfaces must be impervious to water. - 3.
-Must have special 'sharps precautions' in place. - 4.
-Autoclave must be available in the containment zone this is required to decontaminate solid waste. - 5.
-There must be an inward airflow into the containment zone; this must be checked prior to entry into the CL2+ area (using a smoke pencil, or a tissue held near the doorway). - 6.
+Access in and out of the virus room should be minimized to prevent inadvertent contamination of personnel or cross contamination of cell lines.
+Containment laboratory must be kept locked at all times.

+All surfaces must be impervious to water.

+Must have special 'sharps precautions' in place.

 Must have dedicated CL2+ PPE that remains in the containment zone.
-This includes: safety glasses, booties or dedicated footwear, an additional layer of protective clothing such as a solid-front level 2 gown with tight-fitting wrists (or a Tyvek suit), double nitrile gloves, and a fit-tested, NIOSH-approved N95 respirator to be worn when handling infectious materials outside of a BSC. - 7.
-Infectious materials must be stored in a leak-proof container in a restricted area. - 8.
-Where possible, all activities should be conducted in a BSC. - 9.
+This includes: safety glasses, booties or dedicated footwear, an additional layer of protective clothing such as a solid-front level 2 gown with tight-fitting wrists (or a Tyvek suit), double nitrile gloves, and a fit-tested, NIOSH-approved N95 respirator to be worn when handling infectious materials outside of a BSC.

+Infectious materials must be stored in a leak-proof container in a restricted area.

+Where possible, all activities should be conducted in a BSC.

 If using a centrifuge, closed containers with sealed safety cups must be used, or the rotor must be unloaded in the BSC.
-Must wait at least 5 minutes after centrifugation stops before opening the lid of the centrifuge. - 10.
-Mark the floor (with tape) to indicate dirty and clean sides - 11.
-Housekeeping and facilities maintenance workers must not enter the room unless accompanied by a qualified laboratory worker. - 12.
-Only lab personnel trained in CL2+ requirements may enter the CL2+ area. - 13.
+Must wait at least 5 minutes after centrifugation stops before opening the lid of the centrifuge.

+Mark the floor (with tape) to indicate dirty and clean sides

+Housekeeping and facilities maintenance workers must not enter the room unless accompanied by a qualified laboratory worker.

+Only lab personnel trained in CL2+ requirements may enter the CL2+ area.

 In the event of an emergency, remove all PPE if possible, upon exiting the lab.
 If this is not possible, remove as much PPE as possible; remove gloves if at all possible.
 Report the incident to the Lawson BSO as soon as possible.